Farmer's & Farm Trucks

 Farmers and Agri-Business Operations

-transportation occurs during planting and harvesting periods, as determined by each state when transporting:
+The provisions of this part shall not apply during planting and harvesting periods, as determined by each State,

 Note: Crossing state lines may require full compliance with this requirement,